vinitngr/ownacar/README.md

+> ⚠️ **Critical Warning:** This repository publicly exposes sensitive API keys through direct frontend usage.
+> Due to significant security risks, this project has been deprecated.

 # E-commerce Car Selling Website 🚗

 An e-commerce platform for car sales built with modern web technologies.
 This website allows users to browse, filter, and purchase cars, with user-friendly features like sorting, filtering, authentication, and CRUD operations.